-8.20 To ensure that new proposals draw their design inspiration from the local historic context and thereby fit well within existing character and form, ensures that the impact of development on the heritage and archaeological assets of St Stephen in Brannel Parish is effectively mitigated and encourage opportunities to reverse previous harm to local character.
+7.26 To ensure that new proposals draw their design inspiration from the local historic context and thereby fit well within existing character and form, ensure that the impact of development on the heritage and archaeological assets of St Stephen in Brannel Parish is effectively mitigated and encourage opportunities to reverse previous harm to local character.

-Policy D2 - Development and Heritage
+Policy D2 - Development, Heritage and Cornish Distinctiveness

-1. New development proposals will be supported where, as appropriate to their nature and location, where:
+- 1. New development proposals will be supported where, as appropriate to their nature and location, where: - A. it is demonstrated that their format, scale, massing, density, articulation and use of materials and other external finishes, and orientation and location within the site, is drawn from and influenced by the distinctive historic architectural, design and cultural traditions established in the surrounding character area. - B. If proposals involve or would have an impact Designated or Non-Designated heritage assets, they comply with Cornwall Local Plan Policy 24 and seek to preserve the building or its setting or any features of special architectural or historic interest which it possesses.
+[Such proposals must be accompanied by a heritage impact assessment which demonstrates that any harmful impact of the development on the significance

-- A. it is demonstrated that their format, scale, massing, density, articulation and use of materials and other external finishes, and orientation and location within the site, is drawn from and influenced by the distinctive historic architectural, design and cultural traditions established in the surrounding character area. - B. If proposals involve or would have an impact Designated or Non-Designated heritage assets, they comply with Cornwall Local Plan Policy 24 and seek to preserve the building or its setting or any features of special architectural or historic interest which it possesses.
-[Such proposals must be accompanied by a heritage impact assessment which demonstrates that any harmful impact of the development on the significance of the asset and its contribution to the historic character of its setting is adequately mitigated or that an enhancement results]. - C. In view of potential for prehistoric and mediaeval sub-surface evidence of sites in the Parish, a proportionate archaeological and heritage assessment is accepted and any subsequent archaeological investigation and heritage impact mitigations are agreed.
-For mitigation consideration should be given to the provision of material/resources to Kresen Kernow (County Records Office).
+- of the asset and its contribution to the historic character of its setting is adequately mitigated or that an enhancement results]. - C. In view of potential for prehistoric and mediaeval sub-surface evidence of sites in the Parish, a proportionate archaeological and heritage assessment is accepted and any subsequent archaeological investigation and heritage impact mitigations are agreed.
+For mitigation consideration should be given to the provision of material/resources to Kresen Kernow (County Records Office). - D. Where appropriate and feasible, proposals should help to address any negative features and take up enhancement opportunities identified in Cornwall Industrial Settlements Initiative Studies and the St Stephen in Brannel Design Guide.

-Policy D3 - Design and Local Distinctiveness in the Historic cores of Villages
+Policy D3 - Design and Local Distinctiveness in the Historic Cores of Villages

-8.21 The setting of listed buildings and the general character of our village centres is attractive but in places it may been affected by unsympathetic modern development.
+7.27 The setting of listed buildings and the general character of our village centres is attractive but in places it may been affected by unsympathetic modern development.
 That which remains is worthy of protection and enhancement as it makes a significant contribution to the distinctive 'sense of place' associated with each settlement.
 Protection from development that could harm their characteristics is justified.
 Carefully designed development proposals can be locally distinctive and to complement rather than detract from the village form, by being informed by and consistent with the scale and character of the existing sense of place and reflecting its historic street-lines and established/traditional building line practice.
 In so doing it can help reverse previous losses to local character.
-In applying this policy users should be aware of and carefully take into account the needs of groups with special characteristics as set out in the Equalities Act 2010.
+In applying this Policy users should be aware of and carefully take into account the needs of groups with special characteristics as set out in the Equalities Act 2010.

-8.22 To ensure that new proposals draw their design inspiration from the local historic context and thereby fit well within existing character and form, ensures that the impact of development on the heritage and archaeological assets of the Parish is effectively mitigated and encourage opportunities to reverse previous harm to local character.
+7.28 To ensure that new proposals draw their design inspiration from the very local historic context of these settlements and thereby fit well within existing character and form, ensures that the impact of development on the heritage and archaeological assets of the Parish is effectively mitigated and encourage opportunities to reverse previous harm to local character.